Lykos153/git-annex-remote-gdrive/README.md

 ## Implementation Note

 At this time, this remote does NOT store your credentials in git-annex.
-Users are responsible for ensuring a ~/.rclone.conf file with valid credentials is available.
+Users are responsible for ensuring a config file with valid credentials is available.

 ## Issues, Contributing